happycube/ld-decode/README.md

 Unlike LD-Decode, VHS-Decode does not output its timebase-corrected frames as a single .tbc file.

-Both the luminance and chrominance channels are separate data files essentially an digital "S-Video", additionally useful for troubleshooting descriptor/log files are generated so you end up with 4 files in the following naming.
+Both the luminance and chrominance channels are separate data files, essentially a digital "S-Video".
+Descriptor/log files are also generated, which are helpful in troubleshooting.
+4 common files are normally generated:

 filename.tbc        - Luminance Image Data